Cellulitis: How Can We Reduce Hospitalisation Rates?

 How is Cellulitis Treated?

-Cellulitis is generally treated using oral antibiotics, but in cases where there are two or more symptoms of systemic infection, antibiotics are administered intravenously instead (ACSQHC 2021a).
+Cellulitis is generally treated using oral antibiotics, but in cases where there are two or more symptoms of systemic infection, antibiotics are administered intravenously instead (ACSQHC 2021).

-Patients should be encouraged to elevate the affected area in order to assist with drainage, reduce swelling and alleviate pain.
-Analgesics such as paracetamol may also be taken to relieve symptoms (Better Health Channel 2020).
+Patients should be encouraged to elevate the affected area to assist with drainage, reduce swelling and alleviate pain.
+Analgesics such as paracetamol may also be taken to relieve symptoms (Better Health Channel 2023).

-Most patients will begin to show improvement after two to three days on antibiotics and fully recover within a week (Better Health Channel 2020).
+Most patients will begin to show improvement after two to three days on antibiotics and will fully recover within a week (Better Health Channel 2023).

-In more severe cases, surgery may be required (Better Health Channel 2020).
+In more severe cases, surgical intervention may be required (Better Health Channel 2023).

 Cellulitis and Hospitalisation